The Lure of American Freshwater Pearls: Revisiting the Latendresse Family

-As Mikimoto is to the Japanese cultured pearl industry, Latendresse is to the modern American pearl industry.
+Like Mikimoto is connected to the Japanese cultured pearl industry, Latendresse is to the modern American pearl industry.
 John Latendresse was the one who first stepped into the pearl business.
-The father of American cultured pearls, he was also referred to in the gem and jewellery trade as “the Picasso of pearls”.
+The father of American cultured pearls, he was also referred to in the gem and jewelry trade as “the Picasso of pearls.”

-By the early 1990s the company was processing and shipping about 5,000 tons of shells to Japan annually, about 45% of the total amount exported from the United States.
+By the early 1990s the company processed and shipped about 5,000 tons of shells to Japan annually, about 45% of the total amount exported from the United States.
 The shells were processed in Japan to become nuclei in cultured pearls.
 While selling mussel shells and importing cultured pearls from Japan and China, John was challenged by his Japanese colleagues, who told him that he could never culture good-quality pearls in America.
 An adventurous and curious Southern boy, John accepted the challenge and successfully conquered the related difficulties.
-John spent the rest of his life researching, experimenting, marketing and promoting American freshwater cultured pearls.
+John spent the rest of his life researching, experimenting, marketing, and promoting American freshwater cultured pearls.

 John’s wife, Chessy, is a Japanese woman who supported him wholeheartedly in his pearl culturing experiments.
-Chessy’s mother was a certified gemmologist and worked in Japan’s pearl industry.
+Chessy’s mother was a certified gemologist and worked in Japan’s pearl industry.
 Chessy was a well-trained pearl stringer, but she was not very familiar with pearl culturing while in Japan.
-Later, in order to support her husband, she learned the culturing technique, translated numerous materials, became the head technician at the Latendresse pearl farm and trained many local young people to be technicians.
-Today she still strings pearls, both as a hobby and for the family business, as, according to her, it is the best way to relax.
+Later, in order to support her husband, she learned the culturing technique, translated numerous materials, became the head technician at the Latendresse pearl farm, and trained many local young people to be Technicians.
+Today she still strings pearls both as a hobby and for the family business, which according to her is the best way to relax.

 Of Chessy and John’s three children, Gina Latendresse and Renee Latendresse have been highly involved in the business.
 Gina now runs the pearl business, American Pearl Company, in Nashville.
 The company was founded by her father in 1961.
 After John passed away in 2000, the family stopped their pearl culturing operations.
-Today Gina has downsized the business to four people including her and focuses on selling pearls and pearl jewellery.
-The business supplies loose pearls to retailers and jewellery designers as well as its own pearl jewellery to retailers.
+Today Gina has downsized the business to four people including her and focuses on selling pearls and pearl jewelry.
+The business supplies loose pearls to retailers and jewelry designers as well as its own pearl jewelry to retailers.
 About 80% of sales are from the family’s natural pearl collection.

 FRESHWATER PEARL CULTURING IN TENNESSEE